This is a complete comparison between Mintos Vs Bondora.

 - Mintos requires the lenders to buy back the late loans.

-In the real world, it is better for lenders to buy back loans because they have immense profit margins.
+Truth: it is better for lenders to buy back loans because they have immense profit margins.

 In essence Mintos is a “marketplace of loans”.
+Bondora instead is a large loan originator.

 Just as on Amazon I find shops and companies that sell their products on the Amazon website, so Mintos serves their loans in an orderly and pseudo-guaranteed way.